 After 32 years at the helm, Losch and his staff have picked up a few fun traditions that State College residents have come to expect.
 The Rapid Transit entrance features beautiful glass displays that are perfect for advertising the store’s seasonal offerings.

-“When the [football]season starts, we do the mini-helmet display with the different conferences.
+“When the football season starts, we do the mini-helmet display with the different conferences.
 And then our Christmas tradition is, when the bowl games are announced, we do all 31 bowl-game matchups and every little boy in town comes down and looks at it,” Losch said.
-“Arts Fest, you have all the tie-dye Penn State shirts…track season you’re doing all the running shoes.”
+“Arts Fest, you have all the tie dye Penn State shirts…track season you’re doing all the running shoes.”

 “The marvelous thing about our community is the people.
 From the Penn State kids you meet that are just so awesome to the long-time town fixtures like myself,” Losch said.
-“I was in California one time and I was running on Santa Monica Blvd.
+“I was in California one time and I was running on Santa Monica Boulevard.
 I had my Penn State track shirt on and an older couple stopped me – they were Penn Staters, they met here at the Corner Room and got married, but hadn’t been back in years and wondered if it was still here.”

 It certainly is, as Losch wakes up bright and early each morning for his usual piping-hot bowl of oatmeal just across the street from his store.

-“The magic thing about Penn State is State College — the community – becomes your second hometown, no matter where you’re from,” Losch said.
+“The magic thing about Penn State is State College, the community, becomes your second hometown, no matter where you’re from,” Losch said.
 “What a great town to grow up in.”